Heart Rate Monitor Training: The Karvonen Method

 The Maffetone Method takes a completely different approach.
 Instead of multiple zones, Phil Maffetone advocates training primarily at "180 minus your age" (with some adjustments).

-Both methods have been used extensively.
+Both methods have proven effective.
 The Karvonen Method gives you more flexibility and precision for different types of training.
 The Maffetone Method is simpler and focuses heavily on aerobic base building.

-There is nothing wrong with the Maffetone Method.
-However when you like doing structured training with more variety, the Karvonen approach is the approach you will want to use.
+Nothing's wrong with the Maffetone Method.
+However, when you enjoy structured training with variety, the Karvonen approach is what you'll want to use.
 It allows you to target specific physiological adaptations more effectively.

 Common Mistakes with Heart Rate Zone Training

-The biggest mistake you can make is getting obsessed with hitting exact heart rate numbers during every run.
+The biggest mistake is getting obsessed with hitting exact heart rate numbers during every run.
 Heart rate lags behind effort changes, especially at the start of runs.

-You should check your heart rate periodically during runs, but focus more on perceived effort.
-The heart rate data helps confirm you're in the right ballpark.
+Check your heart rate periodically during runs, but focus more on perceived effort.
+The heart rate data confirms you're in the right ballpark.

 When to Ignore Your Heart Rate Monitor